 Mathematical Modeling of Infectious Diseases

 This course is an introduction to concepts of mathematical modeling of infectious diseases; topics include branching processes and the basic reproduction number, dynamical systems, and methods for data fitting Including Markov chain Monte Carlo (MCMC).
-At the conclusion of this course,
+At the conclusion of this course, students will:

 - Understand key concepts of epidemic modeling (herd immunity, basic reproduction number, stochastic vs deterministic modeling);